Phexcom/phextool.py/README.md

 # phextool.py
-Phex Tool is a Network Analysis tools written in Python
+Phex Tool is a Network Analysis tools written in Python for reading from and writing to network connections using TCP or UDP